Scott Begbie: Being double-vaxxed doesn't make you immortal

 I decided a planned holiday to London might not be the best idea, as I was doing daily lateral flow tests, to be sure I wasn’t diseased.

-Every time I had a tickle in my throat I had the fear until I released cheese and onion McCoys do that sometimes.
+Every time I had a tickle in my throat I had the fear until I realised cheese and onion McCoys do that sometimes.

 While I was out and about, I kept my distance from all and sundry.
 I didn’t go to the pub until the end of my close contact’s self-isolation period.
 Just in case.